Welcome to my website...

 The first twelve years of my career in the Army were spent playing trombone and piano; and for the final ten years I worked as a conductor.
 The three years separating these two career-stages were spent being educated and trained as a conductor in a very rigorous environment.

-The most useful skills I took away from this training included development of a strong conducting technique; a good idea of how to work with players and structure effective rehearsals from which they all musicians benefit; and to constantly try to expand my practical knowledge of the instruments I am working with.
+The most useful skills I took away from this training included the development of a strong conducting technique; a good idea of how to work with players and structure effective rehearsals, from which all musicians benefit; and to constantly expand my practical knowledge of the instruments I am working with.

 Since retirement, I have become progressively more involved with amateur music making.
-I have seen many conductors who, often through no fault of their own, have little idea of how to deliver the techniques demanded of the post of conductor.
+I have seen many conductors who, often through no fault of their own, have little idea of how to deliver the techniques needed to be a conductor.

 I believe that this is an area I can help with.
 I have delivered numerous workshops over the past few years, and these have gone a long way to help musicians achieve a much higher level of understanding.
-I am keen to carry on these workshops, and will happily discuss the needs of a conductor or ensemble when approached by phone or email.
+I am keen to continue with these workshops, and will happily discuss the needs of a conductor or ensemble.

 The composition of new music is the highest form of creativity.
 It is an area of music that I have been fascinated by ever since learning to read music as a 7-year-old.
 I have had many opportunities to write for important specific occasions over the years, and my Master of Music’s degree was earned through composition.